flabbergast/libopencm3-ex/README.md

 ## Short summary for the examples

+### miniblink

+The onboard LED blinks.
+This is the classic miniblink from [libopencm3 examples], modified for the bat board, and the various MCUs I tested the board with (L052, F072, and the ubiquitous F103).
+Highights the code adjustments one needs for the different MCUs.
+Clock setup not implemented (except for F103, which just calls a library function, to test the crystal).

 ### blink_btn

 The onboard LED blinks, holding the button slows the frequency somewhat.
 The clocks are set up to 48MHz on F072, 32MHz on L052 (max).